jxbz/modula/_sources/golden-rules.rst.txt

    This section is still under construction.

-.. [#outerproduct] The mathematical analogue of this intuitive argument is to say that the gradient of a matrix is an outer product of the layer input with the gradient of the loss with respect to the layer output.
+.. [#outerproduct] The mathematical analogue of this intuitive statement is to say that the gradient of a linear layer is an outer product of the layer input with the gradient of the loss with respect to the layer output.

+.. [#euclid] By "length" we mean the Euclidean length in this instance.

 .. [#spectralnorm] The spectral norm of a matrix is the largest singular value.
 The largest singular value of :python:`matrix / spectral_norm(matrix)` is always one, so long as :python:`matrix != 0`.